12 Tips to Get Rid of Smelly Sink Drain Odours

 This is a classic, powerhouse combination for clogged drains and sinks that often helps with deodorizing and unclogging, without using any harsh chemicals:

-• Pour ½ cup of baking soda into the train
+- Pour ½ cup of baking soda into the train.

-• Follow with 1 cup of white vinegar
+- Follow with one cup of white vinegar.

-• Let it fizz and foam for 15 minutes
+- Let it fizz and foam for 15 minutes.

-• Rinse with hot water
+- Rinse with hot water.

 6. Use Bleach

-• Pour it (slowly) into the smelly sink drain
+- Pour it (slowly) into the smelly sink drain.

-• Let it sit for ~5 minutes
+- Let it sit for approximately five minutes.

-• Rinse with cold water
+- Rinse with cold water.

 7. Install a Drain Screen